MicrosoftDocs/power-platform/power-platform/admin/build-custom-reports.md

 | DataVersion        | Int(11)            | Table data, not user-related                                 |

 > [!NOTE]
-> The latest versions of generally well-known platform operating systems should contain data, but in some cases this data might not be available and isn't always guaranteed to be valid.<!--note from editor: Edit okay?
-I wasn't sure what "isn't always guaranteed" referred to.--->
+> The latest versions of generally well-known platform operating systems should contain data, but in some cases this data might not be available.

 ## FAQ